kunigami/kunigami.github.io/blog/_posts/2012-09-16-flood-it!-an-exact-approach.md

 ### Approximation algorithms

-Surprisingly, the following naïve strategy:

-> Cycle through all colors until the board is colored.

-gives a solution with a value within a factor of the optimal value.
+Surprisingly, the naive strategy of cycling through all colors until the board is colored gives a solution with a value within a factor of the optimal value.

 More specifically, if $$L$$ is the optimal number of movements and $$C$$ the number of available colors, then this algorithm solves the problem with no more than $$C L$$ movements.
 To see why, let $$\{c_1, c_2, \cdots, c_L \}$$ be the color sequence of the optimal solution.
 In the worst case, each cycle covers at least one color in the sequence.
 Thus, this algorithm is $$C$$ approximated.